 It being established that when immune sera act on specific antigens, proteolysis occurs, and since the intermediate products of proteolysis are unquestionably toxic, how can we discard entirely the possibility that such substances do arise, and play at least some part in anaphylaxis, even if we can exclude proteolysis as the responsible factor in the immediate contraction of non-striated muscle both in vivo and in vitro?
 Furthermore, since the so-called anaphylatoxins are so readily produced, and exert such a profound physiological effect, their importance in human pathology must be considerable, even if they are not responsible for typical acute anaphylactic shock.
-Such observations as those of Quenu and Delbet, Cannon and others, on the responsibility of disintegration of traumatized muscle tissue for traumatic shock, come to mind in this connection.
+Such observations as those of Quenu and Delbet,61 Cannon and others,62 on the responsibility of disintegration of traumatized muscle tissue for traumatic shock, come to mind in this connection.

-Moreover, in the so-called Abderhalden reaction we have evidence that protein cleavage does occur in mixtures of immune serum and specific protein, and that in this process highly active toxic substances are produced (Bronfenbrenner).
-For whatever may be said concerning the specificity of this reaction, there undoubtedly does commonly occur a greater amount of proteolysis with the specific antigen than if some other protein is present.
-A careful study of the Abderhalden reaction (dialysis method) in my laboratory by Elsesser, using Osborne's purified vegetable proteins, showed that in spite of many atypical, irregular and illogical results "there is an obvious tendency for a substrate to react more often and yield stronger reactions when tested against its homologous immune serum, than when tested against a heterologous immune serum."

-Also, we cannot afford to overlook the important fact that racemized proteins (see p.
-40), which are characterized by being incapable of attack by enzymes in vitro, or of being digested and metabolized in vivo, are also incapable of serving as antigens and producing anaphylactic intoxication, although derived from proteins which in the original state are highly antigenic.
+Moreover, in the so-called Abderhalden reaction we have evidence that protein cleavage does occur in mixtures of immune serum and specific protein, and that in this process highly active toxic substances are produced (Bronfenbrenner).63 For whatever may be said concerning the specificity of this reaction, there undoubtedly does commonly occur a greater amount of proteolysis with the specific antigen than if some other protein is present, and Manwaring 64 has obtained evidence that foreign proteins injected into animals sensitized to these same proteins lose their original character much more quickly than in unsensitized animals or in thoroughly immunized animals.
+Nor can we afford to overlook the important fact that racemized proteins (see p.
+46), which are characterized by being incapable of attack by enzymes in vitro, or of being digested and metabolized in vivo, are also incapable of serving as antigens and producing anaphylactic intoxication, although derived from proteins which in the original state are highly antigenic.